Quizz1Cal/Learning-Java/README.md

 - Cannot use keywords for identifiers; must start with alphabetical or underscrores
 - Java entirely uses pointers
 - Conflicting names --> preference is always given to local variables (e.g. arguments)
+- A solution must have at least one main (LOWERCASE) method in order for it to run, but each class may have at most one main

 Conventions:
+- Verbose naming in camelCase
 - Classes start with uppercase e.g. `class MyClass`
 - Methods/variables start with lowercase e.g. `void doStuff(String withThis) {`
 - Contants all uppercase e.g. `public static final String FIRSTNAME="Yo";`